spatialnetworkslab/vue-gg/docs/core/section.md

 The props passed to the `scale-x` and `scale-y` are [scaling options](../concepts/scaling.md) props.

 # Usage

-### Positioning

-Positioning the Section component works exactly the same way as positioning the Rectangle mark.
-See the [documentation for the Rectangle mark](../marks/rectangle.md) for an in-depth explanation.

 ### Defining a local coordinate system